-If a Continuation Coverage subscriber or their dependent is eligible for Medicare, federal regulations allow enrollment in Medicare three months before turning age 65.
-If they do not enroll within three months before the month they turn age 65, the Medicare effective date may be delayed.
-If enrollment in Medicare does not occur when the subscriber or their dependent is first eligible, a Medicare late enrollment penalty may apply.
+If a continuation coverage subscriber or their dependent is eligible for Medicare, federal regulations allow enrollment in Medicare up to three months before turning age 65.
+If they do not enroll within three months before the month they turn age 65, enrollment in Medicare may be delayed.
+If enrollment in Medicare does not occur when the subscriber or their dependent is first eligible, a late enrollment penalty may apply.

-If a retiree, survivor, or their enrolled dependent becomes eligible for Medicare, they should contact the Social Security Administration to ask about Medicare enrollment.
+If a retiree, a survivor, or their enrolled dependent becomes eligible for Medicare, they should contact the Social Security Administration to ask about Medicare enrollment.
 The Medicare eligible subscriber or their dependent must enroll and stay enrolled in Medicare Part A and Part B to keep PEBB retiree health plan coverage.
 The only exception is if retirement occurred before July 1, 1991, or the enrollee is a dependent of an employee or school employee who retired before July 1, 1991 and is enrolled in PEBB retiree insurance coverage.